radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 Contributions to the `resource-types-contrib` repository are categorized into three maturity levels.
 This allows for a flexible contribution process, where you can start small and collaborate with the community to mature your Resource Type over time.

 - **Alpha**: This is the entry point for all new contributions.
 At this stage, the focus is on sharing your experimental work.
-You'll need a valid schema, at least one working Recipe for any platform, basic documentation, and evidence of manual testing.
+You'll need a valid resource type schema, at least one working Recipe for any platform, basic documentation, and evidence of manual testing.

 - **Beta**: As a contribution matures, it can be promoted to Beta.
 This stage indicates that the Resource Type is well-tested and ready for broader use.
 Beta requirements include having Recipes for all major platforms (AWS, Azure, Kubernetes) in both Bicep and Terraform, along with automated functional tests.